saeedshokoohi/bux-basic-trading-bot/README.md

 ![Project Structure Diagram](https://github.com/saeedshokoohi/bux-basic-trading-bot/blob/429e9ece4947c2410dd813b24263ed32b1653ed6/design/images/project_structure_diagram.png)

 - **web**: Developed classes for managing web resources.
+The *RestController* has been used to implement the RESTAPI, whose methods return generic types ResponseEntity for additional data processing beyond the basic data.
+If a request contains a bad validation error, detailed data, including EntityName and target fields, will be returned as a validation error.

 - **service**: Integrated business logic service classes.
+For the purpose of providing more performance and addressing real-time issues, reactive programming is seen as the main foundation.
+Consequently, most methods return Mono and Flux as return types.
+Application logic for validation and trading are also integrated into this layer.
 - **repository**: Including classes for data accessing the repository.
+The repository service simply uses spring data *CrudRepository*, for handling current features.
+Additionally, if a need arises, the upper layer can easily be integrated with the reactive repository which is not implemented in the current state.

 - **client**: implemented communications with third-party web servers.
 This includes rest-based communications and WebSocket services.
+There are two main sections in the client layer.
+The first is for calling the broker's RESTAPI for performing trades using *WebClient*.
+The second is for connecting to the websocket server to track price changes using *ReactorNettyWebSocketClient* implementation.
+TraderService and TrackerService are two interfaces implemented in every section.
+As a consequence, we can modify or replace implementations without affecting other parts of the code.

 - **event**: Class that handles application-level events.
+We have a GlobalEventBus that transmits generic GlobalEvents among the application layers.
+WebSocketEventBus is responsible for handling events related to WebSockets, which eventually emit events to GlobalEventBus to ensure integrity.

 - **dto**: Data Transfer Object classes that are used to transfer data between web and client-side applications.
+DTO classes are used for inter-class communications, as well as passing and receiving data to and from third parties from the application.
+Boilerplate codes are omitted from constructors and accessors via Lombok library.

 - **exception**: consists of several types of exceptions.
 - **config**: Contains classes that hold configuration-related objects.